Enterprise Singapore (ESG) Enterprise Development Grant (EDG) Frequently Asked Questions (FAQ)

 How long do I have to wait to know the results of my application?

 There is no fixed timeline.
-Enterprise Singapore estimates 2 to 3 months at the present moment.
+It may take 1 to 2 months.
 Do understand Enterprise Singapore is running a lean team to handle EDG.

 Can I start on an EDG project whilst applying for EDG?